kubernetes-retired/service-catalog/docs/v1/api.md

 Also as in the case of ingress controllers, a cluster may contain many different service catalog controllers, each of which handles operations for a designated subset of the applicable resource type.
-For example, a cluster may contain a service controller to handle AWS RDS databases, and a completely separate service catalog controller to handle on-cluster Redis instances.
+For example, a cluster may contain a service catalog controller to handle AWS RDS databases, and a completely separate service catalog controller to handle on-cluster Redis instances.

 As we'll detail below, each service catalog controller implementation must conform to an implementation spec, but that spec allows for a heterogenous set